 Cybersecurity – Safeguarding the Grid

 Ensuring robust cybersecurity measures is paramount as smart grids become more interconnected and reliant on digital technologies.
-Ongoing efforts to develop and implement cybersecurity protocols are essential for safeguarding the innocence and reliability of smart grid systems.
+Ongoing efforts to develop and implement cybersecurity protocols are essential for safeguarding the integrity and reliability of smart grid systems.

 Conclusion